kmiller720/yajb/chapters/Chapter_1.md

 // "hello world!"
 ```

-There are two other ways to tell our worker that the text is not an `identifier` but a `value`:
+There are two other ways to tell our worker that the text is not an `identifier` but instead a `value`:

 By surrounding it with double quotes ( `"..."` )
 ```